An upmarket urban area of Beijing has taken over from Wuhan as China’s most risky area for Covid-19.

 Chaoyang has become the worst-hit district in the capital city with a total of 249 cases as of Wednesday.
 Beijing’s total figure stood at 593.

-Beijing officials have scrabbled to contain the spread with measures including additional week-long home isolation for those who have finished their 14-day quarantine and returned negative results in nucleic acid tests.
+Beijing’s officials have scrabbled to contain the spread with measures including additional week-long home isolation for those who have finished their 14-day quarantine.

 Chaoyang is also imposing blanket travel and party bans along the lines of the draconian, curfew-like restrictions imposed on the people in Wuhan during the height of the Covid-19 outbreak there.